ayakashi-io/ayakashi-io.github.io/docs/guide/builtin-saving-scripts.md

 {: .no_toc }
 <!-- markdownlint-enable MD022 -->

-Ayakashi comes bundled with a set of scripts to help saving extracted data without writing any extra code.
+Ayakashi comes bundled with a set of scripts to help persisting extracted data without writing any extra code.

 <!-- markdownlint-disable MD022 -->
 ## Table of contents